Mexico City Travel Guide

 From other destinations in Mexico there are various ways to get to Mexico city including public bus which is the cheapest method although not the safetst.
 If you would like to visit multiple destinations you might want to check out Mexico tours.

 Mexico City does have a reputation but most international tourists have no issues as long as are careful.
-Be sure to buy travel insurance in advance, we recommend World Nomads.
+Be sure to buy travel insurance in advance.